Friday, May 23, 2025

 WHAT WE BELIEVE - THE APOSTLES' CREED

-Today, we’re going to talk about something very special—the Apostles’ Creed.
-It's a short statement, like a poem or a promise, that tells the world what we believe as Christians.
-People have been saying it for nearly 2,000 years!
-That’s older than your grandparents, your great-grandparents—and even older than any country today!
+Today, we are going to talk about something very special called the Apostles’ Creed.
+It is a short statement that tells the world what we believe as Christians.
+People have been praying it for nearly 2,000 years.
+That is older than your grandparents and your great-grandparents.
+Let us look at the Apostles’ Creed piece by piece and learn what it means.

 1. “I believe in God, the Father Almighty, Creator of heaven and earth.”

-And guess what?
-God isn’t just a big power in the sky.
-He’s our Father.
-That means He loves you and wants to take care of you, just like a perfect parent.
+God is our Father.
+That means He loves us and wants to take care of us.

 2. “And in Jesus Christ, His only Son, our Lord…”

-We believe in Jesus, God's Son.
+We believe in Jesus, the Son of God.
 He came to show us what God is like.
 Jesus is our best friend.
-He was loving, kind, strong, and brave.
+He is loving, kind, strong, and brave.

 3. “…Who was conceived by the Holy Spirit, born of the Virgin Mary…”

 Jesus was a real baby, born just like you were.
-But He was also God!
-That’s a big mystery, but it shows us that God wanted to be close to us—in a way we could understand.
+Not only is Jesus human, He is also God.
+Jesus has two natures united in one Person.
+God wanted to be close to us in a way we could understand, so Jesus came to earth to live among us.

 4. “…suffered under Pontius Pilate, was crucified, died, and was buried.”

 Jesus loved us so much that He was willing to suffer and die for our sins.
-That’s not the end, though...
+Jesus’ death was not the end.

 5. “He descended to the dead.
 On the third day He rose again.”

-He came back to life!
-Jesus beat death like a superhero—and now He gives us hope and joy, no matter what we face.
+Jesus was resurrected came back to life.
+Jesus beat death.
+Now He gives us hope and joy, no matter what we face.

 6. “He ascended into heaven, and is seated at the right hand of the Father…”

 Jesus is alive and ruling with God.
-He’s watching over us, praying for us, and getting things ready for us.
+He is watching over us, praying for us and getting things ready for us.

 7. “He will come again to judge the living and the dead.”

-One day, Jesus will return to make everything right again—no more tears, no more sadness, only joy with Him forever.
+One day, Jesus will return to make everything right again.
+There will be no more tears, no more sadness, only joy with Him forever.

 8. “I believe in the Holy Spirit…”

 God’s Spirit lives in us and helps us love like Jesus.
-He gives us strength when we’re weak and reminds us of what is right.
+He gives us strength when we are weak and reminds us of what is right.

 9. “The holy catholic Church, the communion of saints…”

-This means we’re not alone.
-We are part of God’s big family all around the world—and even in Heaven!
-Everyone who loves Jesus has the joy of His friendship as we live our lives, getting ready for Heaven.
+This means we are not alone.
+The word “catholic” comes from the Greek word “katholikos”, which means universal, or everywhere.
+We are all part of God’s big family all around the world and in heaven.
+Everyone who loves Jesus has the joy of His friendship as we live our lives, getting ready for heaven.

 10. “The forgiveness of sins…”

-We all mess up.
-But God forgives us when we say sorry.
-That’s good news!
+We all make mistakes.
+However, God forgives us when we say sorry.
+That is good news.

 11. “The resurrection of the body, and the life everlasting.”

-One day, we’ll live forever with God.
-Not just as spirits, but with brand new bodies that won’t get sick or sad again.
+One day, we will live forever with God.
+Not just as spirits, but with brand new bodies that will not get sick or sad again.

-So children, the Apostles’ Creed is not just ancient words—it’s a powerful message of hope.
-It reminds us that:
+Children, the Apostles’ Creed is not just a group of ancient words.
+The Creed is a powerful message of hope.

 • The best is yet to come.

-So the next time you say the Apostles’ Creed, pray it with joy—because these words are your story, your faith, and your future.
+The next time you say the Apostles’ Creed, pray it with joy.
+These words are your faith, your story, your future.

-Let’s say it together now—with our hearts full of love and faith.
+Let us pray the Creed together now, with our hearts full of love and faith.

 Image inspiration courtesy of ChatGPT and CN Whittle